 Finally, we answer all the burning questions you probably had as a child.
-Or not – in which case, it’s about damn time you learnt something useful.
+Or not – in which case, it’s about damn time you learned something useful.

 What is it?